Crypto Subledger to ERP: API vs File, Idempotency, Reconciliation (2026)

 Idempotency

-Each logical journal needs a stable unique identifier so a retry — after a timeout, crash, or rerun — is recognised as already posted and not duplicated.
-Without it, the most common production failure (a retry after an uncertain response) double-counts the ledger.
-Idempotency keys or equivalent deduplication are a baseline control, configured to the ERP interface.
+Each logical journal needs a stable unique identifier, so a retry after a timeout, crash, or rerun is recognised as already posted and not duplicated.
+Without it, the most common production failure — a retry after an uncertain response — double-counts the ledger.
+Idempotency keys, or equivalent deduplication on the ERP side, are a baseline control configured to whatever interface the ERP exposes.

 Reconciliation

-The subledger should show, per period, that journals posted = journals the ERP received and recorded — a tie-out between the subledger's posted total and the GL.
+The subledger should be able to show, for each period, that the journals it posted equal the journals the ERP received and recorded: a tie-out between the subledger's posted total and the GL.
 A feed that posts without a reconciliation step drifts silently.
-This is distinct from, and on top of, reconciling on-chain activity to the subledger itself (see crypto bank reconciliation).
+This is distinct from, and sits on top of, reconciling on-chain activity to the subledger itself (see crypto bank reconciliation).

 Corrections

-Fix mistakes by posting reversing or correcting journal entries, not editing/deleting the original in place — so the audit trail shows what happened and what corrected it.
-Silent in-place edits destroy the trail and are usually inappropriate for a financial ledger.
-Corrections follow the ERP's accepted practice and the entity's controls; the accounting effect is an auditor judgement.
+Fix mistakes by posting reversing or correcting journal entries rather than editing or deleting the original in place, so the audit trail shows both what happened and what corrected it.
+Silent in-place edits destroy that trail and are usually inappropriate for a financial ledger.
+Corrections follow the ERP's accepted practice and the entity's own controls; the accounting effect of any correction is an auditor judgement.

-Both API and file/CSV are valid delivery.
-The integrity controls (idempotency, reconciliation, corrections) matter more than the channel — a file feed with idempotent batch IDs and a reconciliation step can be more defensible than a naive API feed without them.
-Choose the channel by the ERP/volume; enforce the controls regardless.
+Both API and file/CSV are valid ways to deliver journals.
+The integrity controls — idempotency, reconciliation, corrections — matter more than the channel: a file feed with idempotent batch IDs and a reconciliation step is more defensible than a naive API feed without them.
+Choose the channel by the ERP's interfaces and your volume, then enforce the controls regardless of which you picked.

 Practical guidance

-1. Design for failure — retries/reruns must not double-post.
+1. Design for failure first — retries and reruns must never double-post.

-4. Correct via reversing/correcting entries — never silent in-place edits.
+4. Correct through reversing entries, never a silent in-place edit.

-5. Pick API or file by ERP/volume — but enforce the controls either way.
+5. Pick API or file by the ERP and your volume, but enforce the controls either way.

-Wag3s Ledger posts journals to the ERP with idempotent identifiers, a period reconciliation between posted and recorded, and corrections via reversing entries, with full transaction detail retained — so the feed is defensible and reconcilable, while the classification and accounting correctness stay auditor-confirmed.
+Wag3s Ledger posts to the ERP with idempotent identifiers, runs a per-period reconciliation between what it posted and what the GL recorded, and corrects through reversing entries with full transaction detail retained, so the feed itself is reconcilable and defensible.
+The classification and accounting correctness behind those journals are established separately and confirmed with the auditor.
 See the Ledger product page.

 Further reading